STIV-Cloud-Gaming-Hosting/ETL-Pipeline-for-Minecraft-servers-in-Pterodactyl/development_notebook/README.md

 ## Context and different types of loads

+Before utilizing this project, please ensure that you have set up your own `.env` file.
+You can use `.env.example` as a template by copying it and then configuring your specific environment variables in the newly created `.env` file.
+Additionally, make sure to install the libraries listed in `requirements.txt` before using the notebooks.

+Below, you will find a table detailing various types of data loads along with their explanations.
+Familiarizing yourself with this information will be beneficial as you proceed through the documentation.

 | Type of Load                  | Description                                               |
 |-------------------------------|-----------------------------------------------------------|
 | `FULL LOAD`                   | Completely replaces the existing data in the target system with a fresh copy from the source, ensuring an exact replica. |